Want to create a multi step form in WordPress?

 But remember not to overwhelm your users.
 Only collect the information you need.
 You can always gather more information later.

-Step 3: Customize the Multi Page Form Progress Bar
+Step 4: Customize the Multi-Page Form Progress Bar

-1. Connectors: shows a connecting bar and page titles of each part of your multi step form.
+- Connectors: shows a connecting bar and page titles of each part of your form.

-2. Circles: shows one circle and page title per page on your multi step form.
+- Circles: shows one circle and page title per page on your multi-step form.

 To customize the progress bar and page title of the first page of your multi step form, click on the First Page break section.

-• Change the page title so users know which part of the form they’re on if you choose the Circles or Connectors option.
-Otherwise, users will just see a standard progress bar guiding them through the number of steps left on the multi step form.
+- Change the page title so users know which part of the form they’re on if you choose the Circles or Connectors option.

-To customize the next page title and the button taking site visitors to the next page on your form, click on the Page Break section you created when you added the page break to your form.
+To customize the next page title and the button taking site visitors to the next page on your form, click on the Page Break section you created.

 You can also toggle on the feature that lets you show site visitors a Previous page button.
 This way they can return to the previous page of your form if they need to.